 Eliza … All she did was think of others and give freely of herself and her time … giving Hugh her heart when he didn’t deserve it.

 Eliza and Hugh are people who thrive in marriage and family life.
-They enjoy fidelity and commitment.
-They don’t adhere to their vows out of duty and responsibility only.
+They celebrate fidelity and commitment.
+They don’t adhere to vows out of duty and responsibility only.
 They enjoy each other, in bed and out.
 They’re mature, loving, and flourish within a comfortable, quiet family home.
 They’re the best of home-makers, really.
 And their capacity for happiness in their compatibility is bittersweet: the reader knows that Hugh’s attempt to protect his beloved wife from the truth (and he truly struggles with this, telling or not telling her) will come home to roost in the worst possible way.
 Their confrontation is magnificent and their reconciliation heart-clenchingly good.
-Linden is given to exposition, but the characters and story were so good, I could overlook it.
+Linden is given to exposition, but the characters and story were so good, I overlooked it.
 With Miss Austen, here’s what we say about one of the best romances I’ve read this year, “there is no charm equal to tenderness of heart,” Emma.

 Caroline Linden’s An Earl Like You is published by Avon Books.
 It released on August 28th and may be procured from your preferred vendor.
 I received an e-ARC from Avon Books, via Edelweiss+.